 - 417. The following fouls shall be penalised by a free being awarded to the opposing team, and the offending player shown the Red Card and ordered off the field of play without caution.
-She shall be suspended for a minimum of 4 weeks and may be subject to further disciplinary action under the CODA rules. - (a) Striking or making a striking action towards an opponent or colleague with hand, fist, arm, elbow, head, knee or an object - (b) Kicking an opponent or colleague - (c) Striking, threatening, using abusive language to, or interfering with a match official - (d) Deliberate high tackle - (e) Deliberate sliding tackle - (f) Deliberate charge, including frontal charge, or jumping at an opponent, colleague or official - (g) Spitting at an opponent, colleague or official - (h) Deliberate pulling of an opponent or colleagues hair - (i) Biting an opponent or colleague - (j) Stamping on an opponent or colleague - (k) Using racist, sectarian or homophobic language or gestures towards an opponent, colleague, mentor, match official or spectator
+She shall be subject to disciplinary action under the CODA Rules. - (a) Striking an opponent or colleague with hand, arm, elbow, head, knee or an object - (b) Kicking an opponent or colleague - (c) Striking, threatening, using abusive language to, or interfering with a match official - (d) Deliberate charging of an opponent, colleague or official - (e) Deliberate high tackle - (f) Deliberate sliding tackle - (g) Deliberate frontal charge or jumping at an opponent, colleague or official - (h) Spitting at an opponent, colleague or official - (i) Deliberate pulling of an opponent or colleagues hair - (j) Biting an opponent or colleague - (k) Stamping on an opponent or colleague - (I) Using racist, sectarian or homophobic language or gestures towards an opponent, colleague, mentor, match official or spectator

-(I) Inciting colleagues or opponents to cause or take part in any type of affray while on the pitch
+(m) Inciting colleagues or opponents to cause or take part in any type of affray while on the pitch Free Kicks